-- (v) the school district schedule of cash reconciliation required by Subsection C of 2.2.2.12 NMAC.
-In addition, the school district schedule of cash reconciliation SI shall be subjected to audit procedures that ensure the cash per the schedule reconciles to the PED reports as required by Subsection C of 2.2.2.12 NMAC; - (vi) any other SI schedule required by this rule. - B. Governmental auditing, accounting and financial reporting standards: The audits shall be conducted in accordance with: - (1) the most recent revision of GAGAS issued by the United States government accountability office; - (2) U.S. auditing standards-AICPA (clarified); - (3) uniform administrative requirements, cost principles, and audit requirements for federal awards (uniform guidance); - (4) AICPA audit and accounting guide, government auditing standards and single audits, (AAG GAS) latest edition; - (5) AICPA audit and accounting guide, state and local governments (AAG SLV) latest edition; and - (6) 2.2.2 NMAC, requirements for contracting and conducting audits of agencies, latest edition. - C. Financial statements and notes to the financial statements: The financial statements and notes to the financial statements shall be prepared in accordance with accounting principles generally accepted in the United States of America.
+the schedule of pledged collateral required by Subsection P of 2.2.2.10 the most recent revision of GAGAS issued by the United States government (1)

+B. Governmental auditing, accounting and financial reporting standards: The audits shall be conducted in accordance with:

+accountability office; (2)

+U.S. auditing standards-AICPA (clarified);

+uniform administrative requirements, cost principles, and audit requirements for federal (3) awards (uniform guidance);

+AICPA audit and accounting guide, government auditing standards and single audits, (4) (AAG GAS) latest edition;

+(5) AICPA audit and accounting guide, state and local governments (AAG SLV) latest edition; and edition.

+2.2.2 NMAC, requirements for contracting and conducting audits of agencies, latest

+C. Financial statements and notes to the financial statements: The financial statements and notes to the financial statements shall be prepared in accordance with accounting principles generally accepted in the United States of America.
 Governmental accounting principles are identified in the government accounting standards board (GASB) codification, latest edition.
 IPAs shall follow interpretations, technical bulletins, and concept statements issued by GASB, other applicable pronouncements, and GASB illustrations and trends for financial statements.
-In addition to the revenue classifications required by NCGAS 1.110, the OSA requires that the statement of revenues, expenditures, and changes in fund balance governmental funds include classifications for intergovernmental revenue from federal sources and intergovernmental revenue from state sources, as applicable.
+In addition to the revenue classifications required by NCGAS 1.110, the OSA requires that the statement of revenues, expenditures, and changes in fund balance - governmental funds include classifications for intergovernmental revenue from federal sources and intergovernmental revenue from state sources, as applicable.